List of Twin Star Exorcists characters: Current members

 Tatara appears to be a priest who wears a paper mask that reflects his mood.
 His title is Tōda (騰蛇 "Soaring Snake").
 He is actually a 600-year-old Shikigami.
-He's known as the most chaotic of the Heavenly Commanders.
+He is known as the most chaotic of the Heavenly Commanders.
 In the manga, he acts as an enforcer, punishing exorcists who fight among themselves using enchantments outside of Magano.
-In the anime, he is regularly accompanied by Subaru and a mentor for the Twin Stars.
+In the anime, he is regularly accompanied by Subaru and serves as a mentor to the Twin Stars.
 Tatara has a history with Kuranashi.
-He never speaks for the most part, unless aggravated.
-In a precautionary attempt to thwart a potential Impurity epidemic, he wrongfully exterminates a quarantine patient and instead triggers the event leading to the heavy loss of Tsuchimikado.
-Tartara is squashed in the hands of the King of Impurities.
-He is resurrected as a Skikigami infant in the anime.
+For the most part, he remains silent unless provoked.
+In an attempt to prevent a potential Impurity epidemic, he wrongfully exterminates a quarantined patient, inadvertently triggering the event that leads to heavy losses on Tsuchimikado.
+Tatara is crushed by the King of Impurities.
+He is resurrected as a Shikigami infant in the anime.